CFC-Servers/the_orb/README.md

 # the_orb
-Do not look direclty at The Orb.
+Do not look directly at The Orb.